Freedom Beast: Fictional character biography

-Animal Man and Dominic team up once again during the Day of Judgement incident, protecting African wildlife from the murderous intentions of demon invaders.

-Further appearances

-Freedom Beast appears in the Day of Vengeance Infinite Crisis Special, in which he was possessed by Rage, one of the Seven Deadly Sins.
-He is also seen at the gathering of mystics at Stonehenge in Infinite Crisis #6.
+Freedom Beast appears in the Day of Vengeance Infinite Crisis special, in which he is possessed by Rage, one of the seven deadly sins.
+In Green Lantern, Freedom Beast appears as South Africa's representative in the reformed Global Guardians.

-Freedom Beast reappeared as South Africa's representative in the reformed Global Guardians in Green Lantern v4 #11 and 14–17.
-He and his teammates were brainwashed by the Faceless Hunter and used as weapons against Green Lantern (Hal Jordan).
-The Global Guardians were eventually freed, and Freedom Beast returned with them in Checkmate v2 #24 and #29–31.

-In Final Crisis #4, Freedom Beast was seen fighting off a controlled Gorilla Grodd on Watchtower 4 in Gorilla City.

-In Justice League: Cry for Justice #1, Freedom Beast is killed by minions of Prometheus.
+In Justice League: Cry for Justice, Freedom Beast is killed by minions of Prometheus.
 Dominic's partner Congorilla discovers his dying friend and vows to find justice for his murder.
-Prometheus is subsequently killed by Green Arrow in issue #7 of the same series.
+Prometheus is subsequently killed by Green Arrow who avenges his death.

-In Justice League of America #60, Congorilla mentions that he still has Dominic's helmet and elixir in his possession.
-Seeking to honor the memory of his old friend, Congorilla ultimately resigns from the Justice League and goes to find a worthy candidate to become the new Freedom Beast.
-In Justice League International #1, a character alongside Congorilla appears wearing the mask, referencing Congorilla had found a successor.
-The identity of this character is unknown.
+Congorilla mentions that he still has Dominic's helmet and elixir in his possession.
+Seeking to honor the memory of his old friend, Congorilla resigns from the Justice League and goes to find a worthy candidate to become the new Freedom Beast.

-New 52
+The New 52

-In The New 52, Freedom Beast is alive, making his debut when he comes to America to take down a hunting club that has created a synthetic version of his elixir.
+In 2011, "The New 52" rebooted the DC universe.
+Freedom Beast is alive, making his debut when he comes to America to take down a hunting club that has created a synthetic version of his elixir.
 He teams with Midnighter to free the captured animals and bring down the hunters.

-DC Rebirth

-Freedom Beast appears in Justice League of America vol. 5 #11, when Killer Frost and the Atom travel to Africa to ask him to help cure Killer Frost's condition.
+Powers and abilities

+Freedom Beast drinks an elixir that gives him superhuman strength, speed, hunting and tracking abilities.
+He also wears an ancient helmet that allows him to communicate with animals and merge them to form chimeras.

+In other media

+Freedom Beast appears in the Titans episode "Dude, Where's My Gar?", portrayed by Nyambi Nyambi.
+This version lost his sister and her children to a disease made by scientists associated with the Chief.